 Each party will present their evidence by calling witnesses and entering documents as exhibits.
-The plaintiff’s witnesses are called first to testify and are examined and then will be cross examined by the other party.
+The plaintiff’s witnesses are called first to testify and are examined and then will be cross-examined by the other party.
 After the plaintiff is finished calling their witnesses, the defence will have an opportunity to call theirs.
 At the conclusion of a trial and once both parties have called all of their witnesses, both the plaintiff and defendant have an opportunity to make closing submissions.

 Once the parties have completed their closing submissions, the judge may give a judgment in court.
-This is not always the case and there are times where the judge may reserve his decision and provide the judgment at a later date.
+This is not always the case and there are times when the judge may reserve his decision and provide the judgment at a later date.

-Civil and Commercial litigation has always been at the core of Chand Snider’s practice.
+Civil and Commercial litigation has always been at the core of Chand & Co.’s practice.
 We have experience representing clients in a diverse range of disputes.
 No matter the circumstances, our litigators possess the skills and expertise to achieve the best possible outcome for you or your business.
 We are trial lawyers and problem solvers.
 Let us put our experience to work for you.
 Call Chand & Co. at 416-583-2377.